maanasvi999/RandomForestClassifier/README.md

 # RandomForestClassifier
+Using Random Forest Classification Algorithm to get the best suitable crop for a give set of soil and surrounding settings parameters.
-Crop Recommendation system using Random Forest Classification
+Hence, a Crop Recommendation system.